Gaetan-bolder/German-power-market/README.md

 9. 📉 PCA on Imbalance Prices
 - Principal Component Analysis on IP price behavior.
-Result: First 4 components explain 88.63% of total variance.
+Result: First 4 components explain 88.36% of total variance - which is great as a source of indicators

-10. 🔁 Regime-Based Trading (KMeans + GMM Clustering)
+10. 🔁 Regime-Based Trading (DBSCAN + KMeans + GMM Clustering)
 - Cluster market regimes using PCA of DA–IP spreads.
 - Two strategies:
 Profitable Regime Only
-Regime Switcher (Momentum in Low Vol, Mean-Reversion in High Vol) PnL Range: €140k → €1.5M+
+Regime Switcher (Momentum in Low Vol, Mean-Reversion in High Vol) PnL Range: €14k → €1.5M+

+11. 🛠️ German and neighboring countries outages impact on CID & IP markets price for Q1 & Q2 2024
+-   Determine the number of "Planned" and "Forced" outages and their relative percentages
+-   Analyze how outages impact CID and IP prices/vol using distribution
+-   Determine how much vol is created on both markets when a Forced outages is live Enters a buy in the CID market at the start of a forced outage Exits the position by selling in the IP market at various time offsets (profitable up to 200 minutes).

-11. 🔋 BESS Optimization (Battery Strategy for CID & IDA)
+12. 🔋 BESS Optimization (Battery Strategy for CID & IDA)
 - Constraints modeled: Efficiency, cycles/day, degradation, spread filter, capacity
 - Two strategies:
 Manual spread optimization